ChidiebereMOk/Declining-Bee-Populations-in-the-US/README.md

 The goal of this analysis is to:

-- Track changes in honey bee populations from 2000 to 2020.
+- Track changes in honey bee populations from 2002 to 2017
-- Identify geographic regions with the most significant declines.
+- Identify geographic regions with the most significant declines
-- Correlate bee population trends with external stressors such as pesticide use, climate variability, and land use changes.
+- Correlate bee population trends with external stressors such as pesticide use, climate variability, and land use changes

 ---